Home » Courtesy Appointments

 Courtesy Appointments

-You can appreciate that it can be difficult for Realtors to schedule courtesy appointments, as our days are often filled with running from one appointment to the next, and quite frankly by the end of the day, we are often exhausted.
-Many of us prefer to reserve our evenings for our families or for negotiating offers, inspections and keeping up with our own clients.
+You can appreciate that it can be difficult for Realtors to schedule courtesy appointments.
+Typically, we move from one appointment to the next throughout the day.
+As a result, we often feel exhausted by the end of the day.
+Therefore, we reserve evenings for family time or for handling negotiations, inspections, and client needs.

 Sincerely,